 For vehicle repairs, you may be sent to a repair shop and you should receive a copy of the assessment once completed.
 A copy must be sent to the claims adjuster for review.

 For property, a proof of loss must be completed within 30 days, including a list of items damaged or lost.

 Arrange for repair

-Once your claims adjuster has approved the cost of repair, you will be advised of and wrench the options for repairs, including preferred suppliers by the insurer or whether you can use a mechanic or contractor of your choice.
+Once your claims adjuster has approved the cost of repair, you will be advised about your options, which include the insurance company’s preferred suppliers, or whether you may use a mechanic or contractor of your choice.
 At this point, you will also be responsible for paying any deductible applicable to your claim.

-Your adjuster will provide any additional services if included in your coverage, such as a rental car while your vehicle is being repaired or additional living expenses if your home is unfit to live in.
+Your adjuster will provide any additional services included in your coverage, such as a rental car while your vehicle is being repaired, or additional living expenses if your home is unfit to live in.

 If your claim involves personal property, there are different options available for settling your claim.
 You may choose to receive an actual cash value payment up front to cover the cost of replacing the lost or damaged items.
 Your insurance company may also be able to set up direct billing with the vender to purchase replacement goods.

 If your claim involves injuries, you will be assigned an adjuster who specializes in these claims.
-This adjuster will detail any medical benefits available and provide any required forms.
-If other parties were injured, the insurance company needs your cooperation in their investigation to ensure a swift and fair resolution.
+This adjuster will detail with any medical benefits available and provide the required forms.
+If other parties were injured, the insurance company needs your cooperation in their investigation, to ensure a swift and fair resolution.

-If you’ve experienced damage to your property and/or vehicle and have further questions regarding your insurance policy, please contact your BrokerLink broker.
+If you’ve experienced damage to your property and/or vehicle and have additional questions regarding your insurance policy, please contact your BrokerLink broker.

 Visit our Insurance Centre for instructions about how to proceed with a claim at your insurance company*.